tonyc973/ci-agent-poc/README.md

 # AI Civil Servant Agent (POC)

-A Proof of Concept (POC) demonstrating an **Agentic AI** workflow for public administration.
-This application acts as a "Civil Servant" chatbot that interviews a user to collect data and automatically generates a filled, official-looking PDF application for a 14-year-old's Identity Card.
+A Proof of Concept (POC) demonstrating a simple workflow for public administration that may be integrated in more complicated Agentic AI workflows.
+This application acts as a "Civil Servant" chatbot that interviews a user to collect data and automatically generates a filled, good-looking PDF application for a 14-year-old's Identity Card.

-> **Note:** This project is a technical demonstration inspired by agentic workflows (like Mantix.cloud).
-The generated PDF is for demonstration purposes only.
+> **Note:** The generated PDF is for demonstration purposes only.

 ## 🚀 Features

 * **Agentic Interface:** A conversational UI (built with Streamlit) that replaces complex static forms.
-* **Dynamic PDF Generation:** Creates a pristine, fillable PDF template from scratch using Python (`reportlab`).
+* **Dynamic PDF Generation:** Creates a fillable PDF template from scratch using Python (`reportlab`).
 * **Auto-Filling:** Maps user data into the PDF form fields programmatically (`PyPDFForm`).
-* **English & Error-Free:** Uses standard Helvetica fonts to ensure compatibility across all operating systems.

 <img width="1470" height="936" alt="Screenshot 2025-12-02 215807" src="https://github.com/user-attachments/assets/bf9ed404-0286-41ac-a620-15e032c2aa9f" />